 - Assisting the Missouri River Ecosystem Restoration Plan, led by the U.S. Army Corps of Engineers and the U.S. Fish & Wildlife Service, in applying the CAP framework to assessing social, economic and cultural resources and their linkages to ecosystem targets.

-- Completing an ecosystem health assessment for the Great Salt Lake, in collaboration with SWCA Environmental Consultants, for the State of Utah’s Great Salt Lake Advisory Council.
+- Completing an ecosystem health assessment for the Great Salt Lake, in collaboration with SWCA Environmental Consultants, for the State of Utah’s Great Salt Lake Advisory Council, and subsequently with the Utah Division of Water Quality to develop narrative standards for GSL wetlands health.

-Greg has worked on developing numerous environmental scorecards and dashboards, including software that reports return on investment for pursuing alternative conservation strategies and an online version of the CAP Excel Workbook.
+Greg has worked on developing numerous environmental scorecards, dashboards, and software, including a streamlined version of the CAP Excel Workbook called turboCAP.

 Greg has an A.B. in Economics from UNC-Chapel Hill and an MBA from the University of Virginia.